martin-danelljan/ECO/README.md

 * testing_ECO_HC.m  -  Demo file which contains the same settings as OTB_HC_settings.m by default.

+* SRDCF_settings.m  -  Settings that roughly correspond to our previous SRDCF tracker [4] from 2015.
+The main difference is the optimization method.

 Tracking performance on the OTB-2015 dataset is shown bellow for different settings.
 For comparison, results of our previous trackers C-COT [3], SRDCF [4], DeepSRDCF [5] and DSST [6] are included.

 <img src="https://github.com/martin-danelljan/ECO/blob/master/result_plots/OTB-2015_succsess_plot.png" alt="Could not display image" height=400 width=500>